SShivamshan/NN_libtorch/data/README.md

 But the images are corrupted not many but few, thus i found this solution on this github page : https://github.com/ml4py/dataset-iiit-pet/tree/master which has the corrected dataset.
 This dataset contains the image in ".jpg" and ".mat" format

-You may simply collect the un corrupted images and them to the dataset or just download the above mentionned dataset itself.
+You may simply collect the uncorrupted images and them to the dataset or just download the above mentionned dataset itself.